Your donation will help us provide the next wells for the people of South Sudan!

 Founded in 2014, we are a group of volunteers committed to raising funds to build wells to provide clean water to villages in South Sudan.

-In 1983, when the Second Civil War broke out in Sudan, thousands of children had to leave their villages to search for a safe place to live.
-They walked hundreds of miles to refugee camps in Ethiopia and Kenya.
-They are known as The Lost Boys and Girls of Sudan.
+In 1983, the outbreak of the Second Civil War in Sudan forced thousands of children to flee their homes.
+Embarking on a perilous trek to refugee camps in Ethiopia and Kenya, these children became known as The Lost Boys and Girls of Sudan.

 So far, we have raised funds to successfully build eight wells.
 Check out the locations of our wells on the map to the left.
 They are numbered in the order they were built.